 You can use it to:

 - Move them around to rearrange with drag and drop functionality

 - Visualize and manage dependencies

 Need help with goal setting for your team?

 Check out our guide on how to use ClickUp to set goals for your team.

 FAQs About Short Term and Long Term Goals

 Need more answers on goals?

 1. What are SMART goals?

-SMART is a cute little acronym to help you define a good goal.
+The SMART formula is a cute little acronym to help you define a good goal.
 It’s beneficial to set SMART goals because of the thought that goes into it.